verenaschickmair/CovidShopping/README.md

 # CovidShopping_Project
+A project for people negatively affected by Corona to create (helpseeker) / overtake (helper) shopping lists.
-A project which included following tasks: use cases, wireframing (Balsamiq) and HTML/CSS/JavaScript.
+The project included following tasks: use cases, wireframing (Balsamiq) and HTML/CSS/JavaScript.